coopiteasy/timesheet/hr_timesheet_holiday/README.rst

 This module adds a relation between Leave Type and Analytic Account.
 When a Leave Request is granted, the granted days are converted to hours and added as a line to the Analytic Account.
-Conversely, when a timesheet line with an analytic account pointed to by a Leave Type is approved, this will result in an approved leave request.

 When the leave is revoked, the analytic lines are removed again.